ManageIQ/integration_tests/docs/guides/vnc_selenium.rst

 Important things:
 * The script **MUST** start with `#!/bin/sh` (or your shell shebang of choice).
 * The script **MUST** be executable (`chmod +x ~/.vnc/xstartup`)
+* The "-ensureCleanSession -trustAllSSLCertificates"  won't work with the selenium-server which is 3.x.x onward.
 Start the server
 ^^^^^^^^^^^^^^^^